 - Schools can buy in a SEND Music specialist to deliver a 1 day project in school and support teachers with using the technology in the 'toolkit'

 - Schools can buy in the iPad project, delivered by a SEND Music Specialist

 Music Technology Project in partnership with Soft Touch Arts

-Soft Touch Arts, in collaboration with the Leicester-Shire Music Education Hub have just completed a fabulous 6-week project working with 13 students from Birkett House Seniors and Ellesmere college to create and record an album of their own compositions using both technology and conventional instruments and vocals.
+Soft Touch Arts, in collaboration with the Leicestershire Music Hub have just completed a fabulous 6-week project working with 13 students from Birkett House Seniors and Ellesmere college to create and record an album of their own compositions using both technology and conventional instruments and vocals.
 Students were able to get a hands-on studio experience, and results have been very positive.

 Students were also involved in the creation of a short video explaining about the project, and their video testimonials clearly show their engagement, enjoyment and sense of pride in their work.
 Please see the film below.

 Staff from the 2 schools have also given very positive feedback; '[The students] had an absolutely incredible time and got so much out of it'.
 Other strengths were 'fantastic staff, adapting learning to meet the students' needs', and 'watching students grow in confidence and self-esteem'.